Prof9/MMBN-Randomizer/README.md

 Usage
 -----
 ```
-java -jar MMBNRandomizer.jar inputrom outputrom
+java -jar MMBNRandomizer.jar inputrom [outputrom [seed]]
 ```

-To use MMBN Randomizer, pass it the file paths of the input ROM and where it should save the output.
+To use MMBN Randomizer, pass it the file path of the input ROM.
+You can also pass it the path of the output ROM and, if you do that, the seed to use for randomizing the ROM (as a decimal 32-bit signed number).

 Compatibility
 -------------
 Currently MMBN Randomizer only works for Mega Man Battle Network 6: Cybeast Falzar (U), but support for other games and regions is planned.

+Since all chip codes are randomized, save files are locked to the seed that was used.
+If you use a save file from the clean ROM or a randomized ROM with a different seed, the game will softlock when you enter folder edit and you can't use any of your chips in battle.

 Notes
 -----